storybookjs/ember/CONTRIBUTING.old.md

 If you've made a change to storybook's codebase and would want this change to be reflected in your app:

-- Ensure the storybook packages are transpiled, by either having run `yarn build` or `yarn bootstrap --core`.
+- Ensure the storybook packages are transpiled, by either having run `yarn dev` or `yarn bootstrap --core`.
 - Go to the terminal where the local registry is running and press `<Enter>`.
 This will kick off a new publish.
 - Run the install procedure again in your local repo, (you may need to clean out node_modules first).
 - Restart your storybook.